TinkerStorm/channel-backup/README.md

 ## File Support

 - Images are attached as `{ attachment, name: "{name}.{ext}" }`
-  - !PNG
+  - PNG
-  - !GIF
+  - GIF
-  - !JPG / !JPEG
+  - JPG / JPEG
 - Structured files are sent as is
-  - !JSON
+  - JSON
-  - !YAML / !YML
+  - YAML / YML
-  - !TXT / !MD *both treated as markdown*
+  - TXT / MD *both treated as markdown*
 - Templates
   > While there is no support for template engines like nunjucks, ejs or liquid - with the intention to move to plugins, these could become plugins themselves.
-The theorised event hooks / listeners will reinforce the design by having them listen for certain files (native file handlers will be included as standard but follow the same internal design as plugins - marked with `!`).
+The theorised event hooks / listeners will reinforce the design by having them listen for certain files (native file handlers will be included as standard but follow the same internal design as plugins).

 ---